hyperfunny88/sp/README.md

 - Low-latency
 - Provides stable audio
 - Provides 'accurate' audio
+- Supports both sending and receiving on Windows and Linux
 - Supports many backends (ALSA, PulseAudio, JACK (provided by libsoundio), native PipeWire, and WASAPI)
-- Simple (3 source files for each program and a header)
+- Simple (4 source files for each built program and a header)

 Contains 3 programs:
 - `sp-recv`: Receives audio and plays it.
 For Linux and Windows.
 Has ALSA, PulseAudio, JACK (provided by libsoundio), native PipeWire, and WASAPI backends.
 - `sp-send`: Captures audio and sends it to `sp-recv`.
-Windows-only (right now).
+For Linux and Windows.
 - `sp-send-ll`: An injected DLL that hooks the native WASAPI functions to yank the audio frames straight from the buffer of the hooked program before WASAPI gets it, therefore bypassing the whole Windows audio engine (mixer, resampler,